-Unpacking and organising all your belongings in a new apartment is pretty stressful, but for those who aren't yet proficient in the kitchen, filling up the pantry and cabinets can be the hardest task of all.
+Unpacking and organising all your belongings in a new flat is pretty stressful, but for those who aren't yet proficient in the kitchen, filling up the pantry and cabinets can be the hardest task of all.
 If you have found yourself starting from scratch in your brand new pantry, Chef Palak Patel at the Institute of Culinary Education says versatility is vital.
 "Especially for people that don't really cook, it's important that you are able to utilise your ingredients in multiple ways, not just one way," she tells Refinery29.
 With that key ingredient of versatility in mind, the chef, writer, and TV personality broke down the recipe for a well-stocked pantry that even the most novice home cooks can follow.

 Oils, vinegar, and sauces